 The EasyShare C140 is a printer manufactured by Kodak.
-This driver fixes issues with bad print quality, printer unresponsive or won't print, slow printing and program crashes while printing.
+This update fixes issues with bad print quality, printer unresponsive or won't print, slow printing and program crashes while printing.
 Our archive contains recent Windows 11 and Windows 10 drivers that match this device.
 Older operating systems like Windows 8 are also supported.
-This popular driver has been downloaded 306,692 times and is rated 4.2 out of 5 stars.
+This popular driver has been downloaded 23,302 times and is rated 3.7 out of 5 stars.
 Find the best version below that matches your operating system.
-Our safe download guarantee means all updates have been verified by the latest anti-virus and anti-malware technology.
+The DriverGuide download archive is scanned regularly using the latest anti-virus and anti-malware software.

 |Kodak EasyShare C140 Driver Update Utility||Install the driver automatically|

 |Kodak EasyShare CX6200 Driver||Install the driver automatically||Download driver|

 |Kodak EasyShare CX7220 Driver||Install the driver automatically||Download driver|